Curvature identities on almost Hermitian manifolds and applications: Integrability of quasi K ahler manifolds

 We know that when the complex structure is integrable, then the (2,0)-part of the curvature tensor for the canonical connection vanishes.
-One may wonder if the converse is true.
+One may ask if the converse is true.
 It turns out that the converse is not true even when the manifold is almost K\"ahler.
 Indeed, there are examples of strictly almost K\"ahler manifolds (almost K\"ahler but not K\"ahler) with vanishing (2,0)-part of the curvature tensor for the canonical connection which is equivalent to that the curvature tensor for the Levi-Civita connection satisfies the third Gray identity by Corollary \ref{cor-quasi-kahler-2}(see for example \cite{AD}).
 However, when some curvature conditions are imposed, the answer turns out to be affirmative.

-\begin{thm}Let $(M,J,g)$ be a compact quasi K\"ahler manifold with quasi positive second Ricci curvature and parallel (2,0)-part of the curvature tensor for canonical connection.
+\begin{thm}Let $(M,J,g)$ be a compact quasi K\"ahler manifold with quasi positive second Ricci curvature and parallel (2,0)-part of the curvature tensor for the canonical connection.
 Then, the manifold must be K\"ahler. \end{thm} \begin{proof}

-Note that for a quasi K\"ahler manifold $\tau_{ij}^k=0$, so the Laplacian opertors on functions for the canonical connection and the Levi-Civita connection coincides (See for example \cite{twy,FTY}).
-We apply the Bochner technique to $\|\tau\|^2=\tau_{ij}^\bk\tau_{\bi\bj}^k$ to draw the conclusion.
+Note that for a quasi K\"ahler manifold, the Laplacian opertors on functions for the canonical connection and the Levi-Civita connection coincide (See for example \cite{twy,FTY}).
+So, we simply denote it as $\Delta$.
+Fix a local unitary $(1,0)$-frame, we have